lusephjoe/4DSTEM_AE_MSc/docs/models/README.md

 ## 🏗️ Architecture Overview

 The autoencoder uses a ResNet-based architecture with adaptive components designed for **image-size agnostic processing**.
-The model maintains a consistent parameter count of **3,914,404 parameters** across all input sizes.

 ## 📁 Model Files